Feya12/PacMan/README.md

 # 15 March 2023

 * Today
-  * From some places in the right part of the labyrinth PacMan does not go left anymore `in progress`
+  * From some places in the right part of the labyrinth PacMan does not go left anymore `done`
+    * The reason was that only one direction had the check for a crossing and the other directions did not so they allowed PacMan to leave the system of the crossins and then it did not work anymore `done`
 * Mantra
   * Notes
     * This Note should contain only today.